pnp/PnP-PowerShell/Documentation/GetPnPFolder.md

 ##Detailed Description
 Retrieves a folder if it exists.
-Use Ensure-SPOFolder to create the folder if it does not exist.
+Use Ensure-PnPFolder to create the folder if it does not exist.

 ##Returns
 >[Microsoft.SharePoint.Client.Folder](https://msdn.microsoft.com/en-us/library/microsoft.sharepoint.client.file.aspx)